Is Web Scraping Legal? robots.txt and US Court Rulings 2026

 Sitemap: https://example.com/sitemap.xml

 The right thing to do is simple: read robots.txt before you crawl, stay out of disallowed paths, and treat the file as binding.
 Respecting it keeps you a good citizen of the web and reduces the chance of disputes.
-A compliance-first crawler checks robots.txt automatically and skips anything disallowed.
+A compliance-first web crawler API checks robots.txt automatically and skips anything disallowed.

 Honor crawl-delay and crawl gently